GabrielRomaoG/PBI_ClientPortfolio/README.md

 1. The customer goes to the wallet of the seller where he had the most orders
 2. if this is tied, it remains in the wallet of the seller who had the most recent sale.

+Obs:
+- I'm considering the numbers of orders, the distinct count of SalesID column.
+- The date column is the OrderDate.

 ## Dataset

 The dataset folder contains 3 files: